fatsanogo/MATH-213/README.md

 ## Lab Instructions

 There will be a pre-lab and a lab report for each lab.
 The pre-lab will be completed **individually** and graded for completion.
-This is **due by 9am on Thursdays**.
+This is **due by 9am** on the day the lab class time.
 Then during lab you will work in a team of three to complete a lab report.
 If you finish early you can use the time to work on other assignments for the course.
 Pre-lab is submitted as a Google Form (see below).
-Lab report submitted to Moodle as LastName-LastName-LastName-L-LabNumber.Rmd and LastName-LastName-L-LabNumber.html The lab report is **due on the Friday following the lab**.
+Lab report submitted to Lyceum as LastName-L-LabNumber.Rmd and LastName-L-LabNumber.html The lab report is **due** at the end of class time.

 #### Troubleshooting

 I can't see the Google Form at the end.

-Open in the browser (this should happen automatically if you use `run_tutorial` ), use Google Chrome, and make sure you are logged in to your Smith e-mail in the same browser (only Smith authenticated accounts can access the form to avoid any spam).
+Open in the browser (this should happen automatically if you use `run_tutorial` ), use Google Chrome, and make sure you are logged in to your Bates e-mail in the same browser (only Bates authenticated accounts can access the form to avoid any spam).

 **Run into any problems not listed above?
 Let me know and when we figure it out we'll add to the list.**